 The debate is as old as time, or at least as old as dental care.
-People have been chewing gum for centuries, though ancient gums did not resemble our modern day chewing gums.
-They have since evolved from a simple tree sap or gum to the rubbery substance we know today.
+Gum chewers and non-chewers alike have been asking, ‘Should we chew gum?’ for centuries, though ancient gums did not resemble our regular chewing gum we know today.
+They have since evolved from a simple tree sap or gum to the rubbery substance we know today, with some even designed as the healthiest chewing gum for your teeth.. the process of active chewing gum manufacturing has also evolved over time.
 Each brand varies in recipe, but all gums have a combination of gums, resins, fillers and softeners and vary drastically with added flavorings and sweeteners.
+Some gums, known as hard chewing gums, may pose a risk of tooth damage.
 Though the ingredients are entirely food grade materials, is it safe to chew?
 Since taking care of your teeth is so essential, you want to develop good healthy dental habits.
 But should chewing gum be one of them?

 Effects of Chewing Gum on Your Teeth

+there are advantages of chewing gum such as reducing stress and boosting memory, but if you’re wondering how to stop chewing gum, Consider replacing it with mints, gummy candies, or hard candies.
+Some folks believe it is a weight loss aid, wonder what happens if you swallow gum, or see it as a help to quit smoking.
+But when it comes to oral health, chewing gum is a mixed bag, especially if you have a habit of biting your gums.
 Chewing gum can be both good and bad for your teeth.
 It depends on the type of gum chewed.
 Regular sugary gum can actually harm your teeth.
-The sugar used as a sweetener actually will feed bacteria in your mouth which in turn, can damage your teeth.
-However, sugar-free gum can not only freshen your breath, it may also improve your oral health.
+The sugar used as a sweetener actually will feed bacteria in your mouth which in turn, can damage your teeth. however, exclusive therapeutic chewing gum, especially sugar-free chewing gum, can not only freshen your breath but may also improve your oral health.

 Sugar Free Gum Benefits